JoeyGE0/Geocaching-ESP32-captive-portal/README.md

 # help and trobleshooting (Geocaching page)

+### What the LEDS mean

+Red = loading/fault

+Blue pulsing = power on and successfully running.

+blue = Client Connected

 ### If you can't see the AP-wifi network:
 Resart your device, try another phone. insure the red staus led is active, if controller led is not on contact me.

 ### Connected to AP but captive is not opening:
-If your connected and captive it not auto opening forget the network, reconnect. if the issue persists go to browser and type one of the following 4.3.2.1 or http://captive.apple
+If your connected and captive is still not opening forget the network, and reconnect.
+If the issue persists go to the browser and type one of the following 4.3.2.1 or http://captive.apple, while one the network.

 ### Captive not sending Lock/unlock commands:
-please click settings in the top right corner, click restart, once sucsessfully reloaded it should emit a quick beep sound meaning AP is running. if this issue is still present the may be a internal error.
+please click settings in the top right corner, click restart, once successfully reloaded it should emit a quick beep sound meaning AP is running. if this issue is still present the may be an internal error.

-### I see water Ingress detection popup:
-This means significant amounts of water has entered the system.
-Please navigate to settings, click shutdown if possible.
-Then contact me.
+### device wont power on:
+This means the battery is probably low and can't power on, check solar panel is clean and not damaged. if no leds are on that means controller is not running.

+### cache led stuck on RED

+the led should only remain red for a second or two when pressed meaning its starting. it it stays red it means something went wrong with the config.